Exceptionally Slow, Long Range, and Non-Gaussian Critical Fluctuations Dominate the Charge Density Wave Transition

-Finally, we note in passing that the PDF of the noise around the transition region is asymmetric [Fig. \ref{Fig:Model}(b)].
+The representative plots of the probability density function (PDF) and $S^2(f)$ are shown in Fig. \ref{Fig:Sigma2} (c-h).
+Both PDF and $S^2(f)$ reveal the non-Gaussian fluctuations in the critical region II.
+Finally, we note that the PDF of the noise around the transition region is asymmetric [Fig. \ref{Fig:Sigma2}(c-e)].
 Such skewed non-Gaussian behavior at criticality has been experimentally seen in disparate contexts and is perhaps indicative of extreme value statistics \cite{Antal2001PRLExtreme,GarnierPhysRevLett.100.180601}.
+The non-Gaussian fluctuations and critical opalescence have been posited as possible experimental signatures of the elusive quantum chromodynamics critical point \cite{Hydrodynamic.PhysRevLett.127.072301, QCDPhysRevLett.102.032301, QCDPhysRevLett.97.032002}.

-\underline{{\em Conclusions.}}---Noise measurements have in the past been a powerful tool to study phase transitions in electronic systems \cite{mullerPhysRevLett.114.216403, bogdanovich2002onset,jaroszynski2002universal, satyakiPhysRevLett.124.095703, sudiptaPhysRevB.104.155101}.
-But often the transition is accompanied by additional features not simply reducible to the order parameter fluctuations.
-These may dominate the noise spectra at the phase transition.
-In particular, both the correlation-driven (Mott) as well as the disorder-driven (Anderson), metal-insulator transitions \cite{mullerPhysRevLett.114.216403, bogdanovich2002onset,jaroszynski2002universal, kogan_noise} are usually accompanied with kinetic arrest, glassy dynamics, two-level behavior, structural (martensitic) transformation, and/or percolative transitions.
-Defect-generation due to the interface incompatibility in martensites or large-scale rearrangement in the current pathways at the percolation threshold, where the correlation lengths also diverge, can themselves be extraneous sources of large noise\cite{chadniPhysRevLett.102.025701}.
+\underline{{\em Conclusions.}}---Noise measurements have in the past been a powerful tool to study phase transitions \cite{mullerPhysRevLett.114.216403, bogdanovich2002onset,jaroszynski2002universal, satyakiPhysRevLett.124.095703, sudiptaPhysRevB.104.155101}.
+However, phase transitions often accompanied additional features not simply reducible to the order parameter fluctuations.
+For example, both the correlation-driven (Mott) as well as the disorder-driven (Anderson), metal-insulator transitions \cite{mullerPhysRevLett.114.216403, bogdanovich2002onset,jaroszynski2002universal, kogan_noise} are usually accompanied with kinetic arrest, glassy dynamics, two-level behavior, structural (martensitic) transformation, and/or percolative transitions \cite{chadniPhysRevLett.102.025701}.

-In contrast to this, we have found the CDW transition in \ch{(TaSe4)2I} to be continuous and hysteresis-free.
-Furthermore, the change in the resistivity with temperature is smooth enough to rule out any percolative effects [Fig. \ref{Fig:Characterization}(c)].
-Therefore it seems reasonable to attribute the transition to a purely electronic origin (apart from an accompanying Peierls instability).
-It is thus remarkable that the manifestations of criticality should persist over the scale of the sample size ($\sim$ millimeters).
-Critical opalescence is evident in the large variance of the fluctuations even in the macroscopic resistivity as well as the distinct nom-Gaussianity in their statistics.
-Similarly, the critical slowing down of the correlation times stretches beyond twelve orders of magnitude \cite{zong2019dynamical,song2023phononslowing} to the scale of seconds [Fig. \ref{fig:Sigma2}(a)].
-These critical fluctuations in the sample resistance were strong enough to overwhelm the already considerable $1/f$ noise floor.